 VIEW ALL ROOMS

 With 8 rooms, 5 in the main lodge and 3 in our detached “Forest House”, we are the perfect place to get away, relax and commune with nature.
 The Lodge has over 400 feet of river frontage and 5 acres of gardens with numerous areas to rest and relax.
 All rooms are set up to house only 2 people, with one room (Damselfly) able to host up to 4 people (with 2 queen beds in 2 bedrooms).
-If you have more than 2 people (unless one is a child under 2), you must book the Damselfly room.
+If you have more than 2 people (unless one is an infant under a year of age), you must book the Damselfly room.

 Relax in the jetted tubs of Mayfly or Songbird; have a glass of wine in front of the fireplace in Dragonfly or Songbird; or just sit on one of our outside decks while communing with nature!